 Health, age and changing legislation

-And it’s important to know it’s not just age and health-status that can affect a new insurance application.
+You may need to go through underwriting again as your age and health status may have changed, but it’s important to know it’s not just age and health-status that can affect a new insurance application.
 This applies to insurance you may have inside or outside of super.

 It pays to stay protected